 Well, the iPad mini 2 being a shrunken down version of the Air eh?
 Who saw that coming?
 Well, we all did.

-We weren't really sure what to expect when looking at the new iPad mini though.
+We weren't really sure what to expect when looking at the Retina iPad mini though.
 Would it have a poor battery?
 Would the screen be lower brightness?
 Would it somehow be made out of recycled chicken droppings?

 Luckily none of that came to pass, and Apple's managed to really raise the bar set from the first iPad mini - albeit in a market where the rest of the market has massively raised its game.